 - Value

-To make this distinction more explicit, encase the property name with square brackets.
+To make this distinction more explicit, enclose the property name in square brackets.

 private static string GetPropertyName(IProperty property)